apify/apify-docs-v2/sources/academy/tools/edit_this_cookie.md

 # [](#what-is-it) What's EditThisCookie?

+**Learn how to add, delete, and modify different cookies in your browser for testing purposes using the EditThisCookie chrome extension.**

+---

 **EditThisCookie** is a simple Chrome extension to manage your browser's cookies.
 It can be added through the [Chrome Web Store](https://chrome.google.com/webstore/category/extensions).
 After adding it to Chrome, you'll see a button with a delicious cookie icon next to any other Chrome extensions you might have installed.
 Clicking on it will open a pop-up window with a list of all saved cookies associated with the currently opened page domain.

 ![EditThisCookie popup](./images/edit-this-cookie-popup.webp)